 PFAS substances are emerging contaminants that were used in a variety of materials but are most commonly associated with historic use of AFFF on military installations.
 The Army has been conducting work under CERCLA at all USAG-HI installations to evaluate whether PFAS-containing materials may have been stored, used, or released at each installation, and to evaluate areas of potential interest that may require further investigation through a Preliminary Assessment / Site Inspection.
-The Army is in the process of finalizing the Preliminary Assessment / Site Inspection for PTA, and based on information obtained through available records, interviews, and site reconnaissance, no PFAS-containing materials are known or suspected to have been used on the State-owned land.
 The Preliminary Assessment / Site Inspection for PTA identified the Landing Zone Rob helicopter crash site (in TA 1) as the only area of potential interest for PFAS-containing materials within the State-owned land.
 Response efforts associated with this site included the use of 3,000 gallons of water and 90 gallons of AFFF.
 Analysis of the four soil samples collected from the helicopter crash site did not detect PFAS-containing materials.
 Additionally, interviews conducted for the Preliminary Assessment / Site Inspection for PTA identified no specific evidence confirming AFFF was used in response to the other fire responses at PTA, including wildland fire responses (USACE, 2023).

-When AFFF must be used for emergency response or when there is an accidental release on a military installation, the military departments are required to treat the release as a spill and follow the existing site-specific SPCCP-Plan and procedures to contain and recover the AFFF to the extent practicable; dispose of these materials in coordination with installation environmental staff to minimize releases to the environment; and report the usage as described in the DA Memo for the Response and Reporting of Aqueous Film Forming Foam Usage, and Accidental Releases/Spills on Military Installations and National Guard Facilities (DA, 2022).
+When AFFF must be used for emergency response or when there is an accidental release on a military installation, the military departments are required to treat the release as a spill and follow the existing site-specific SPCCP and procedures to contain and recover the AFFF to the extent practicable; dispose of these materials in coordination with installation environmental staff to minimize releases to the environment; and report the usage as described in the DA Memo for the Response and Reporting of Aqueous Film Forming Foam Usage, and Accidental Releases/Spills on Military Installations and National Guard Facilities (DA, 2022).

 The Army follows SOPs for activities on PTA ranges.
 These SOPs are outlined in the Pohakuloa Training Area Range Operations Standard Operating Procedures and the USAG-PTA External Standard Operating Procedures.
 Both SOPs provide military personnel training at PTA with requirements for range operations, maintenance, and clearing.
-Specifically, the Pohakuloa Training Area Range Operations Standard Operating Procedures identifies the regulations, precautions, responsibilities, and instructions for using, working, or occupation of range facilities and maneuver areas at PTA and includes procedures for range access and scheduling; general range safety and restrictions; digging and excavation requirements; range operations and clearing procedures; air and airborne operations; procedures for use of training areasTAs, observation posts, and AHAs; and requirements for special use munitions, artillery, mortars, and burn pan operations.
+Specifically, the Pohakuloa Training Area Range Operations Standard Operating Procedures identifies the regulations, precautions, responsibilities, and instructions for using, working, or occupation of range facilities and maneuver areas at PTA and includes procedures for range access and scheduling; general range safety and restrictions; digging and excavation requirements; range operations and clearing procedures; air and airborne operations; procedures for use of TAs, observation posts, and AHAs; and requirements for special use munitions, artillery, mortars, and burn pan operations.
 The USAG-PTA External Standard Operating Procedures identifies procedures, rules, and restrictions for units training at PTA and includes responsibilities; administrative forms; range operations, maintenance, and clearing; base operations; communications; public works procedures; conservation management restrictions; environmental compliance requirements; digging and excavation requirements; airfield and aircraft operations guidance and requirements; logistics (e.g., fuel and ammunition supply); emergency services; safety requirements (e.g., fire prevention, handling of ammunition and explosives, speed limit); and convoy routes and procedures.
 Appendix E contains further detail on the existing management measures outlined in these SOPs.
 Compliance with the SOPs is tracked by the PTA Range Control personnel and safety officers in charge.
 Additionally, PTA uses several checklists that range users must review and sign stating that they understand the requirements for range operations and clearing.
 The checklists include Range Checklist Procedures, Live-Fire Range Opening Sheet, and Maneuver Training Area Opening Sheet.